camya/filament-title-with-slug/README.md

 ### Permalink preview: Hide host

-You an hide the host part of the permalink preview.
+You can hide the host part of the permalink preview.

 ```php
 \Camya\Filament\Forms\Components\TitleWithSlugInput::make(